Creamy Cajun Shrimp Pasta With Crab & Eggplant a.k.a. Eggplant Pirogue

 Add 1 cup of chicken broth and scrape any bits off the bottom of the pan.
 Bring to a simmer.

 Add heavy cream, bring back to a simmer.
 Cook until sauce has thickend, about 3-4 minutes.
 Reduce heat to low.
+If the sauce becomes too thick, use a little bit of the pasta water to loosen to your desired consistency.

 Add parmesan cheese and asiago cheese.
 Salt and pepper to taste.